The UK Dress Code

 Dress neatly and conservatively.

-Men usually wear black, blue or gray suits and ties (avoid wearing striped ties).
+Men usually wear black, blue or grey suits and ties (avoid wearing striped ties).

-Remember that in the UK how you dress is the one of the most important factor of being hired
+How you dress is one of the most important factors of being hired

 Other UK Dress Code Info